-- If you do not stay continuously enrolled in Medicare Part A and/or Part B. - If you move out of our service area for more than six months. - If you move or take a long trip, you need to call Membership Services to find out if the place you are moving or traveling to is in our plan's area. - If you have been a member of our plan continuously since before January 1999, and you were living outside of our service area before January 1999, you may continue your membership.
-However, if you move and your move is to another location that is outside of our service area, you will be disenrolled from our plan. - If you become incarcerated (go to prison). - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan. - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan. - We cannot make you leave our plan for this reason unless we get permission from Medicare first.

-- If you let someone else use your membership card to get medical care. - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.
+- If you do not stay continuously enrolled in Medicare Part A and/or Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call our Customer Service Center to find out if the place you are moving or traveling to is in our plan's area.
+Phone numbers for our Customer Service Center are printed on the back cover of this booklet. - If you become incarcerated (go to prison). - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If you let someone else use your membership card to get medical care.
+We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.